Prague Christmas markets 2025: Tips and recommendations from a local

 If you’re tired of the overpriced tourist traps and busy places, I invite you to break away and discover local Christmas markets for a more genuine experience.
 That´s where Czechs like to go and you are welcome to join us!

-Charity Christmas markets at Mariánské Square: is located only 5-minute walk from the busy Old Town Square.
-It´s rather hidden in front of the Prague New City Hall.
+Christmas market at Mariánské Náměstí: is located only a 5-minute walk from the busy Old Town Square.
+It’s rather hidden in front of the Prague New City Hall.
 What to expect there?
-No crowds, friendly atmosphere, charity-focused products, better prices, more space (even for sitting), and a cottage where you can write your Christmas wish and send it to Ježíšek (Baby Jesus).
+No crowds, a friendly atmosphere, charity-focused products, better prices, more space (even for sitting), and a wooden house where you can write your Christmas wish and send it to Ježíšek (Baby Jesus) who delivers Christmas to Czechs (we don’t have Santa here).
+After you write it, don’t forget to ring the bell.
+It serves as a signal for angels to carry your wishes to the heavens.

 Náměstí Míru Christmas Market: Charming and big local Christmas market located right in front of the stunning St. Ludmila Church.
 This market tends to attract more locals and expats than tourists because it´s not centrally located.
 But you can easily get here by subway (green line).
 It´s only 5 minutes ride.
 The metro station is called NÁMĚSTÍ MÍRU.